abdelbarre/spark_K8s/README.md

 # spark_K8s

+RoadMap Project :
+Spark Installation on Kubernetes Steps :
+- 1 Introduction and Architecture
+- 2 Installation Of spark
+- 3 Installation Of  Kubernetes
-Runnig Your  First Spark code on Kubernetes
+- 4 Running Your First spark Code on Kubernetes